DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

     - TLS was formerly known as SSL (Secure Socket Layer) and developed by Netscape, but it was renamed to TLS when it was standardized by the IETF
 - VPN client software  (for example Cisco AnyConnect) is installed on end devices (for example company-provided laptops that employees use to work from home)
 - These end devices then form secure tunnels to one of the company’s routers / firewalls acting as a TLS server
-- This allows the END USERS to securely access resources on the company’s internal network without being directly connected to the company network
+- This allows the end users to securely access resources on the company’s internal network without being directly connected to the company network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f4a77cb7-9d42-4daa-9a25-630c0fb260cf)

 ---

-SITE-TO-SITE versus REMOTE-ACCESS VPN
+SITE-TO-SITE VERSUS REMOTE-ACCESS VPN

 - site-to-site VPNs typically use IPSec
 - Remote-access VPNs typically use TLS